mrcavalcanti/mosaicoo/docs/sources/administration/manage-users-and-permissions/about-users-and-permissions.md

 ### Role-based access control

-RBAC provides you a way of granting, changing, and revoking user read and write access to Grafana resources, such as users, reports, and authentication.
+RBAC provides you a way of granting, changing, and revoking user read and write access to Mosaicoo resources, such as users, reports, and authentication.

 For more information about RBAC, refer to [Role-based access control]({{< relref "../../enterprise/access-control" >}}).